 We often use the results of these conversations to create tailor-made resources, like rounding up our employees’ favorite restaurants into a healthy eating guide.

-Camp Pono is all about celebrating the wellbeing journeys of our employees.
+Camp B-Well is all about celebrating the wellbeing journeys of our employees.
 So, we make sure to share practical, bite-size resources that can help them on their way.
-Then, when they find success, we share their inspiring stories—we call them campfire stories—for the entire Ohana to enjoy.
+Then, when they find success, we share their inspiring stories—we call them campfire stories —for the entire Ohana to enjoy.
 Here’s how.

 Blog articles.
-Our internal Camp Pono blog feed features encouraging campfire stories and tips for healthy living.
-Here are a couple external examples.
+Our internal Camp B-Well blog feed features encouraging campfire stories and tips for healthy living.

 Videos.
 Who doesn’t love videos?
-We’ve created an employee video series for each pillar of wellbeing—Nourish, Revive, Move, and Thrive.
+We’ve created an employee video series for each pillar of wellbeing—Nourish, Revive, Move, Thrive, and Prosper.
 Video topics include cooking demos by Salesforce’s Executive Chef Bill Corbett (check them out in the next module), guided mindfulness exercises, desk stretching tutorials, and more.

 Email journeys.
 Emails are another excellent tool for delivering timely, relevant content to employees.
 Using Salesforce Marketing Cloud we create custom journeys for employees to join (think of email journeys as a series of tailored communications based on a person’s profile, preferences, or actions).
 In our month-long meditation journey, participating employees receive a daily email with a short meditation to help regain their focus and build their resilience all month long.

-At Camp Pono, we’re always offering new ways for employees to invest in their personal wellbeing.
+At Camp B-Well, we’re always offering new ways for employees to invest in their personal wellbeing.
 Here are just a few.

 Events.
 Our Press Pause Speaker Series brings in industry experts to speak on wellbeing.
-Earlier this year, we hosted chef, author, and food activist Alice Waters to discuss the importance of organic and locally grown food.
+Past speakers include Dr. Matthew Walker who spoke about the importance of sleep, adventurer Bear Grylls who shared values to help build resilience and chef, author, and food activist Alice Waters to discuss the importance of organic and locally grown food.
 We also tap into our benefits partners to host informational webinars and workshops on topics such as building resilience and managing stress.

 Challenges.
 As part of our camp activities, we host at least one challenge for each wellbeing pillar to encourage employee engagement.
 Challenges often spark friendly competition and can unite employees toward a common goal.